fbpx

 Gluten can’t cause damage to the small intestine when it’s absorbed through the skin.
 If you have coeliac disease or dermatitis herpetiformis, you don’t need to worry about gluten in cosmetics or medicines that are topically applied (to the skin, hair, nails, etc).Rarely, gluten/wheat may cause skin irritationSome people with coeliac disease report skin reactions … Read more

-Gluten free brownie
+Gluten & dairy free brownie recipe

 Will my children have coeliac disease too?